0x000000000000000000001/altbak.go.pub/README.md

 # altbak.go.pub

-WIP: Currently working on a PureScript compiler targeting Go.
+WIP: Currently working on a super-optimized PureScript compiler targeting Go.

 You may find another compiler [here](https://github.com/andyarvanitis/purescript-native), but it may be not super active, nowadays.